spothero/Partner-SDK-iOS/README.md

 ![](readme_img/custom_nav_bar.png)

+## Staging Environment

+If you want to test the SDK in a non-production environment,  set `ServerEnvironment.CurrentEnvironment = .staging` The default server environment is production.

 ## Debugging Help

 If you are running into problems and you would like to see a very, very large amount of detail about the calls going to and from the SpotHero server, you may change the `debugPrintInfo` property on the SDK singleton to `true`.